-The Fjallraven Kanken backpack is a classic style of bag and has been around for decades.
-It’s been almost 50 years since the Fjallraven Kanken was initially released, so we’re here to revisit the classic design and see how compares to the modern competition.
+The Fjallraven Kanken backpack is a classic bag style and has been around for decades.
+It’s been almost 50 years since the Fjallraven Kanken was initially released, so we’re here to revisit the classic design and see how it compares to the modern competition.

 Fjallraven Kanken Backpack